Caffè Gambrinus

-The Caffè Gambrinus is a historic, private cafe or coffeehouse in Central Naples, Italy on via Chiaia.
+The Caffè Gambrinus is a historic private coffeehouse in Central Naples, Italy on via Chiaia.
 It is located in the rear of the Palazzo della Prefettura, which lies in front and to side of the Royal Palace of Naples, both of which face the Piazza del Plebiscito.
 The name Gambrinus is a legendary somewhat tipsy figure of joviality, and his name is used for various brands and many establishments.